Frequently Asked Questions - Cpd

 Yes.
 This template is designed to assist and support registrants in completing reflective reports in keeping with the requirements of the CPD portfolio.

 Yes.
 It may be as simple as identifying the learning gained from the activity and writing a short piece on the impact it had on your professional role.
 Even though an activity is unplanned, it is still important to provide evidence for it.

 The supporting documentation required varies depending on the type of learning activity to which it relates.
-The table of CPD activity examples provided includes examples of corresponding suitable supporting documentation.
+The table of CPD activity examples provided in the CPD Standard and Requirements includes examples of corresponding suitable supporting documentation.

 Yes.
 The supporting documents need to be numbered to easily link them to the activity to which they correspond.